Julian Hopkin

 He was appointed a CBE in 2011 for his services to medicine.

-Career
+Education and early life

-Born in Ystradgynlais, Wales, Hopkin attended Maesydderwen School before proceeding to the Welsh National School of Medicine in Cardiff, graduating MB in 1972.
-He proceeded with his postgraduate clinical training in Cardiff, Oxford and Edinburgh, including a career-influencing period with John Crofton, the initiator of successful combination chemotherapy for tuberculosis.
-Hopkin undertook scientific training (Master and Doctorate) at the University and Medical Research Council Human Genetics (MRC Human Genetics Unit) in Edinburgh.
+Born in Ystradgynlais, Wales, Hopkin attended Maesydderwen School before proceeding to the Welsh National School of Medicine in Cardiff, graduating with a Bachelor of Medicine (BM) degree in 1972.
+Hopkin proceeded with his postgraduate clinical training in Cardiff, Oxford and Edinburgh, including a period with John Crofton, the initiator of successful combination chemotherapy for tuberculosis.
+Hopkin undertook scientific training (Master and Doctorate) at the University of Edinburgh and MRC Human Genetics Unit).